Elicit Prior Knowledge: 10 Strategies for Elementary Teachers

-Below are 10 engaging strategies, along with examples, to help you elicit prior knowledge from your students.
+Below are 10 engaging strategies, with examples, to help you elicit your students’ prior knowledge.

 1. KWL Charts

-A KWL chart is a simple yet powerful tool.
+A KWL chart is a simple, effective tool.
 Divide a chart into three sections: What I Know, What I Want to Know, and What I Learned.

 For example, if you’re starting a unit on insects, ask your students what they already know about bugs.
 You might hear, “Insects have six legs!” or “Some bugs can fly!”
 Write these in the “K” column.